aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/cassandra-streamreactor-sink.md

     connection is secured via SSL

 :::note
-If you\'re using Aiven for Apache Cassandra, you can use the following keystore values
+If you're using Aiven for Apache Cassandra, you can use the following keystore values

 -   `CASSANDRA_TRUSTSTORE`: `/run/aiven/keys/public.truststore.jks`